 Step-by-step directions

-3. Bring to a boil, then cover pot and simmer for 40 minutes.
-In the meantime, to reduce the gas in the beans strain the canned beans and then soak in water.
+- Simmer soup.
+Bring to a boil, then cover pot and simmer for 40 minutes.

-4. Discard water and add beans to the soup.
+- Add noodles.
+Discard water and add beans to the soup.
 Stir in linguine.
-Cover pot, reduce heat to low and cook for 30 minutes, stirring occasionally to keep the noodles from sticking to each other.
+Cover pot, reduce heat to low and cook until noodles are done, stirring occasionally to keep the noodles from sticking.

-8. Garnish soup with onions, mint oil, kashk and/or saffron liquid.
+- Serve.
+Garnish soup with caramelized onions, sautéd mint with oil, more kashk and/or saffron liquid.

 Recipe tips and FAQs